KevinW1008/Stocks/README.md

 There are also some useful websites to catch up on how all this works.
 I will also be adding in documentation as the design is finalized and more complicated material is added in.

+To run the simulation, go to ./ReactSandbox/helloworld/, and run the command `npm start` to see the website.
+It is also possible to modify files in the public and src directories (which contain the HTML/CSS/Javascript that make up the website) and see changes in real time while the website is running.

 Websites:
 * https://scrimba.com/g/glearnreact
 * https://www.youtube.com/watch?v=nusgoj74a3Y (kind of long, but good for some advanced stuff like CSS)

+- Nick Zhang